“Do not give the Devil a foothold” (Eph 4:27)

 “Warm fuzzy feelings” becomes the wedge.
 Sue hears it as naughty time and only wants Godly time.
 Tom means caring affection.
 He tells her he means affection (and he only desires Godly time as well).
 She thinks affection means naughty time.
 She doesn’t know the definition of affection.
-The man only meant to express his joy in their close friendship.
+The irony is that he only wanted friendship.
 There was no sexual innuendo in his mind.
-His interest in her wasn’t sexual.
-Yet his clumsy attempts to elucidate instead confirmed Sue’s erroneous suspicions in her mind.
+Yet his clumsy attempts to elucidate instead seemed to confirm Sue’s erroneous suspicions in her mind (at least to her).

 Sue presumed Tom’s carnality.
 Yet Tom saw her as Jonathan saw David.